vimalrajt-prog/vimalrajt-prog.github.io/_posts/2026-02-22-applied-data-science-project.md

 ---

 ## AI Ethics
-Here we discuss the potential data science ethics issues (privacy, fairness, accuracy, accountability, transparency) in our project.
+The potential data science ethics issues (privacy, fairness, accuracy, accountability, transparency) in our project.

 ### Pricacy and Data Protection:
 - Customer data is anonymized and analyzed at ID-level.